lidofinance/defi-interface/docs/specification.md

 * `EmergencyModeActivated(uint256 emergencyAssetsSnapshot, uint256 activationTimestamp)`: Emitted when emergency mode is activated.
 * `EmergencyWithdrawal(uint256 recovered, uint256 remaining)`: Emitted when assets are withdrawn from protocol during emergency.
-* `RecoveryActivated(uint256 recoveryAssets, uint256 recoverySupply, uint256 protocolBalance, uint256 implicitLoss)`: Emitted when emergency recovery is activated (the first argument reflects the administrator-declared amount, not the actual on-chain balance snapshotted into `recoveryAssets`).
+* `RecoveryActivated(uint256 actualBalance, uint256 recoverySupply, uint256 protocolBalance, uint256 implicitLoss)`: Emitted when emergency recovery is activated.
+Parameters:
+  - `actualBalance`: The vault's asset balance that will be distributed to users (snapshotted as `recoveryAssets`)
+  - `recoverySupply`: Total supply of shares at recovery activation
+  - `protocolBalance`: Amount of assets still stuck in the target vault (if any)
+  - `implicitLoss`: Total unavailable amount = `max(0, emergencyTotalAssets - actualBalance)`, includes both stuck funds and phantom value

 #### `activateEmergencyMode`